 Napa winemaker Tina Mitchell developed the 2015 Palmaz Vineyards Cabernet Sauvignon with summer in mind.

-It has the aromas of summer rain on beached sandalwood and is refreshing upon the first sip before erupting with the flavors mulberry and blackberry.
+It has the aromas of summer rain on beached sandalwood and is refreshing upon the first sip before erupting with mulberry and blackberry flavors.

 Zidanelia Arcidiacono: Sonoma-Cutrer Rosé of Pinot Noir